 What is Purchase Order Factoring?

 In simple terms, if your company creates an invoice and ships the goods, but you won’t need to get money faster than the terms allow, consider using Invoice Factoring as a very viable option.
-If your company does not have the funds to purchase the materials needed to fill an order, you may wish to consider using Purchase Order Financing as this will allow you to accept the job which, without those funds, your company would have to pass.
+If your company does not have the funds to purchase the materials needed to fill an order, you may wish to consider using Purchase Order Financing.
+This will allow you to accept the job which, without those funds, your company would have to pass.

 Those companies that ship goods and have access to accounts receivable will almost always find it in their best interest to explore invoice factoring when they need to generate faster payments.
 Even so, shop around as those companies that offer invoice factoring will offer different rates and offer different levels of maximum payments.
 The better companies can offer (certain businesses) as much as 90 percent of the value of the account receivable.